New Poll: 75% of Americans

 associated with collecting better information about the

-LGBT community and reviews eleven recent US and
+LGBTQ community and reviews eleven recent US and

 international surveys that ask sexual orientation or